NotDarkn/ultradocs/docs/any/1-limbo/any-1-3.md

 Dash slide backwards <br/>
 Turn around and place the blue skull with whiplash <br/>
 [CE Boost](/speedrun-tech.md#ce-boost-core-eject-boost) <br/>
-slam down before the checkpoint <br/>
+Slam down before the checkpoint <br/>
 [CE Boost](/speedrun-tech.md#ce-boost-core-eject-boost) <br/>
 As soon as the boss’s arms move checkpoint to get the faster spawn animation <br/>
 [DSJ](/speedrun-tech.md#dsj-dash-slide-jump) into the arena while firing blue saws, place a magnet behind the arms, then fire an overheat saw <br/>